The Akatsuki ("sunrise" or "daybreak" note

 - Wake-Up Call Boss: He's the first really challenging opponent for Sasuke in Part II.

-- Who Wants to Live Forever?: in the recent filler episode during the Shinobi World War, he ponders the fact that his Edo Tensei body will never age or decay, and cannot even be permenently destroyed.
+- Who Wants to Live Forever?: In one filler episode during the Shinobi World War, he ponders the fact that his Edo Tensei body will never age or decay, and cannot even be permenently destroyed.
 Played with, as his angst isn't so much about the pains of living forever as much as it is the fact that the concept of his newfound immortality (such as it is) clashes with his view of art.

 "Hidan, anyone with a brain would know that the world revolves around money!